THE LONGEST WALK

 About the Book

-View book and guide details via narrative, photos and maps the story of the 116th Infantry Regiment, 29th Infantry Division from D-Day June 6, 1944 to the capture of St. Lo, France 40 agonizing days later - "the longest walk."
+The book details via narrative, photos and maps the story of the 29th Infantry Division from D-Day June 6, 1944 to the capture of St. Lo, France 40 agonizing days later - "the longest walk."
 The book features photos of the actual invasion, the story of what happened during the course of battle, and color photos of what the battlefield looks like today.
-It salutes the contribution of the unit to the Allied victory ultimately achieved on May 8, 1945.
+It salutes the contribution of the Divisiion to the Allied victory ultimately achieved on May 8, 1945.

 Features & Details